 Come January, Washington lawmakers will consider a bill that will help get a public database started.

-Sponsored by Washington Sen. Manka Dhingra, D-Redmond, Senate Bill 6527 first surfaced last year and creates of a database for use of deadly force and requires law enforcement agencies to report Brady disclosures to the prosecuting attorney's office within 10 days of an incident occurring.
+Sponsored by Washington Sen. Manka Dhingra, D-Redmond, Senate Bill 5259 creates of a database for use of deadly force and requires law enforcement agencies to report Brady disclosures to the prosecuting attorney's office within 10 days of an incident occurring.

 The creation of such a database is supported by the Washington Association of Sheriffs and Police Chiefs.